Revised July 6, 2015

-Property transfers (regardless of the unit cost) between Kansas state agencies (Inter-Agency) shall be reported to the Division of Financial Services on the DA-83 Changes form.
+Property transfers (regardless of the unit cost) between Kansas state agencies (Inter-Agency) shall be reported to the Division of Financial Services on the Corrections to Inventory Property Records form.

 Fixed Asset property transfers (items with an original unit cost equal to or greater than $5,000 between university departments shall be reported to the Division of Financial Services on the Transfer of Fixed Asset form.
 The fixed asset Unit Cost shall remain unchanged.
 Submit the completed signed transfer form to the Division of Financial Services.
 A copy will be returned to the departments when the central fixed assets records are updated.

 If there is a charge involved, an Interfund Voucher must accompany the transfer form, and both departments must have signed both documents before submitting them to the Division of Financial Services.
 The payment coding is state obj 549800 and FIS object E4980.
 The receipt coding is state object 420500 and FIS object R2205.
 The property number should be included in the description area of the IDV.

 Property transfers of items with an original unit cost of less than $5,000 between university departments do not need to be reported to the Division of Financial Services, but a Transfer of Fixed Asset form should be completed and retained by each department involved.
 If there is a charge involved, the payment object should be the same as if purchasing the items from an outside vendor.